weaverbel/intro-computational-thinking/content/5-solutions.md

 ---
-title: Practice solutions
+title: Potential solutions to practice exercises
 nav: Solutions
 ---

 Different people might approach these practice tasks in very different ways so these solutions are suggestions only.
-They are offered here to provide some guidance for people who might struggle with laying out steps.
+They are offered here to provide some guidance for people who might otherwise struggle with laying out steps.

 #### Practice 1.
 Creating backup copies of files

 In a folder, we have 250 image files for which we want to create backup copies before we process the images for archiving.
 Manually creating 250 copies of files seems like a very boring thing to do, so we are going to automate the workflow to create the backup copies.

 This is a perfect task for a loop, as the task is simple and repetitive.

+*Steps in the copying process*

 {% include figure.html img="pseudo-loop.png" alt="Steps in the loop" caption="Steps in the copying loop" width="70%" %}